A comprehensive spatial-temporal infection model: Introduction

 \section{Introduction}

 Understanding the spread of infectious diseases, where infection is from human to human, is of significant interest, greatly relevant to epidemics, such as the one the world is experiencing today with COVID-19.
-A plethora of epidemiologic models have been proposed, developed and tested \cite{kermack1927contribution,croccolo2020spreading,harko2014exact}.
-These are based on three essential components: (i) Identifying different populations (typically, susceptible, infected, and recovered (or perished), and their extensions to demographic or health history subcategories); (ii) Describing ways by which the various populations come in proximity with one another; and (iii) Postulating rates by which members from one population covert into another.
+A plethora of epidemiologic models have been proposed, developed and tested, {e.g. see \cite{kermack1927contribution,croccolo2020spreading,harko2014exact} among many others}.
+These are based on three essential components: (i) Identifying different populations (typically, susceptible, infected, and recovered or perished), and their extensions to demographic or health history subcategories; (ii) Describing ways by which the various populations come in proximity with one another; and (iii) Postulating rates by which members from one population convert into another.

 Widely used is the celebrated SIR model \cite{kermack1927contribution,anderson1979population}, which captures essential aspects of contagion using three populations: susceptible (denoted by $S$), infected (denoted by $I$) and recovered (including perished) (denoted by $R$).
 The original model, and many of its recent variants, account for items (i) and (iii) above, but not for (ii).
 More importantly, the SIR representation is in terms of the total populations, rather than their areal densities (people/area), which are expected to be the most important contagion variables.
-Such models also ignore spatial transfer, or the areal spreading of infections, that ultimately causes populations of different densities to interact with one another.
+Such models also ignore spatial transfer limitations, as they assume infinitely large diffusion or mobility.

-Another category is based on computing individual trajectories of typical members of the various populations and on subsequently postulating probabilities of collisions and infection \cite{burghardt2020unequal}.
+Another category of models is based on computing individual trajectories of typical members of the various populations and on subsequently postulating probabilities of collisions and infection e.g. \cite{burghardt2020unequal} and many others.
 These agent-based models implicitly account for spatial density effects through various mobility, propagation and collision rules.
 In particular, for specific individuals, whose trajectories and potential contacts are known, one can predict or retrace past infection paths.
-This forms the basis of contact tracing methods.
+Importantly, this forms the basis of contact tracing methods.